DustinWatts/esp32-touchdown/README.md

 ![ESP32 TouchDown](http://www.dustinwatts.nl/ESP32-TouchDown/ESP32_TouchDown_features.png)

 The ESP32 TouchDown was born out of a need for a capacitive touch screen module.
 Most modules I could find where resistive touch and capacitive touch has a much nicer user experience.
-While I was desining the module it made sence to put the ESP32 on the board itself, removing the need for an ESP32 Dev board.
-I wanted to take full advantage of the ESP32 wireless capabilities (Wifi, BLE) so I included a battery managment circuit.
+While I was designing the module it made sense to put the ESP32 on the board itself, removing the need for an ESP32 Dev board.
+I wanted to take full advantage of the ESP32 wireless capabilities (Wifi, BLE) so I included a battery management circuit.
 ESP32 TouchDown can run of a LiPo battery and also charge it.
 Here is a full list of the features:

 - ESP32-WROOM-32D
 - ILI9488 480*320 TFT screen in 4-wire SPI mode